Jack12xl/academic-kickstart/content/project/Ninjelesta/index.md

 ---
 title: Ninjelesta
 summary: A freerunning game as the assignment 3 for unity development course from [Brian Cox](http://www.briancox.be/?page=unity).
 In this assigement, we mainly practice for visual effects, start menu, game localization and so on.
+Video [link](https://www.bilibili.com/video/BV1KK411K7qL/)

 tags:
 - Unity